rkks/rkks.github.io/ccpu.md

 Continuous Computing India Pvt.
 Ltd.
 ------------------------------------

 Ravi was employed as full-time employee, in the role of Lead Engineer with Continuous Computing India Pvt.
 Ltd., Bangalore from Feb/05/2007 to Jul/29/2011.
 His Employee No was 148.
 Continuous Computing was acquired by Radisys in July 2011.
+Radisys was acquired by Reliance Industries Limited (RIL) in June 2018.

-He held following designations during his tenure
+Ravi held following designations during his tenure.

-- Lead Engineer: 01-Feb-2011 to 29-Jul-2011
+- **Lead Engineer**: 01-Feb-2011 to 29-Jul-2011
-- Senior Engineer: 01-Apr-2008 to 31-Jan-2011
+- **Senior Engineer**: 01-Apr-2008 to 31-Jan-2011
-- Engineer: 05-Feb-2007 to 21-Mar-2008
+- **Engineer**: 05-Feb-2007 to 21-Mar-2008

-**Continuous Computing** (CCPU) builds off-the-shelf ATCA & CPCI compliant chassis and fab-less line-cards of different configurations for Telecom service providers.
-Through acquisition of *[Trillium](https://www.trillium.com/)*, they also have SS7, Diameter, VoIP, LTE, and other Telecom stacks.
+**Continuous Computing** (CCPU) builds off-the-shelf ATCA & Compact-PCI compliant chassis and fab-less line-cards of different configurations for Telecom service providers.
+Through acquisition of *[Trillium](https://www.trillium.com/)*, they also have the SS7, Diameter, VoIP, LTE, Femto Cell and other Telecom stacks.
+They have engineering teams in SanDiego, Shenzen, and Bangalore, whereas sales & support teams are spread throughout the globe.
+Third-party vendors ASIC/NPUs are used to build cost-efficient line-cards.
+For instance, Fulcrum Bali & Tahoe chipsets are used for building FM30 & FM40 fabric line-cards, Cavium Octeon & RMI XLR NPUs are used for bulding PP50 DPI line-cards, and Intel Nehalem architecture based CPUs for building Compute line-cards.
+Pigeonpoint Shelf-Manager is used for managing chassis, which includes power-rails, fans, heat/voltage sensors, backplane, other FRUs.

 **Responsibilities**